 Moss is also extremely beneficial for air purification, a fact which many homeowners find to be a driving incentive when creating a moss garden.
 So on top of being extremely beautiful, moss gardens can be beneficial for your health and home as well.

 As mentioned above, maintenance for a moss garden is relatively simple and minimal.
 Because moss is accustomed to growing in damp conditions, it is important to keep the soil around your moss consistently moist.
 This shouldn’t be too much trouble if you live in the Pacific Northwest where rain is plentiful and the climate relatively mild.

 If you do encounter particularly warm or dry weather, simply take a spray bottle and mist the moss.
 Besides the occasional misting, your moss garden should be given a good watering (whether by rain or hose) about twice a week.

 Have A Custom Moss Garden Installed In Your Yard!

 Here at New Life Rockeries, we employ a team of only the most diligent landscaping professionals.
 We are able to take the aesthetic vision of our clients and act on what they’ve envisioned to create beautiful, cohesive yard spaces.
-If you are in need of landscaping services of any kind, our experts at new Life Rockeries would be thrilled to help you out.
+If you are in need of landscaping services of any kind, our experts at New Life Rockeries would be thrilled to help you out.

 We have extensive experience designing and building rock walls, rock water features, moss gardens, rock gardens, and many more home aesthetics.
 If you are unsure what landscape adjustments to make to your yard, don’t worry!
-Our experts at New Life Rockeries would be more than happy to help you find a landscape design that works for you and your home and can give you a price quote as well.
+Our experts at New Life Rockeries landscape contractor would be more than happy to help you find a landscape design that works for you and your home and can give you a price quote as well.

 To begin your yard makeover, call our experts at New Life Rockeries today.